Nemanja Glavčić: Slaven Belupo

 On 9 July 2019, Glavčić signed for Prva HNL club Slaven Belupo.
 He scored his first goal on 30 October 2019 in a Croatian Cup match against BSK Bijelo Brdo, which Slaven won 2–0.
 Upon arrival of new coach Tomislav Stipić, Glavčić soon turned into one of the key parts of the Slaven squad.
 He scored his first Prva HNL goal on 22 August 2020 in a 2–1 defeat to Gorica.
 On 16 October, he scored once and assisted Tomislav Božić twice in a 5–1 routing of Istra 1961.
 He also notably assisted Stipe Bačelić-Grgić in a 2–2 draw with Hajduk Split and Törles Knöll in a 3–3 draw with Dinamo Zagreb on 29 August and 19 September, respectively.
 His great performances in Croatia sparked debates in Serbia about whether Partizan gave up on the player too early.

 Khimki

 On 18 January 2022, he signed a 2.5-year contract with Russian club Khimki.

+Volos

+On 27 June 2023, he joined Volos on a free transfer.

 International career

-Glavčić has been called into the Serbian national team selections since 2012.
+Glavčić has been called up to the Serbia national team selections since 2012.
 As a youth player, he represented the country passing all selections from under-16 to under-19 level.
 In November 2016, he was also called into the Serbia national under-20 football team under coach Nenad Lalatović for a friendly match against Montenegro, after which he appeared as a regular team member until 2017.